Only You (2005 TV series)

 Only You is a 2005 South Korean television series starring Han Chae-young, Jo Hyun-jae, Lee Chun-hee and Hong Soo-hyun.
 It is produced and broadcast by SBS from 4 June to 24 July 2005 for 16 episodes.

 It is the only Korean drama shot in Italy.
-The city in which has been shot the drama in Italy was Vicenza, which is located in the north East part, between Venice and Verona (about 50 km distant from Venice).
+Part of the series was filmed in Vicenza, a city in the Veneto region near Venice and Verona.

 Plot

 Eun-jae (Han Chae-young) is a very stubborn and proud 20-year-old girl who has a passion for cooking.
 Because she does not have an interest in studying, she runs away to Vicenza in Italy before she graduates from high school to enroll in a cooking school.
 Her high school friend, who loves her dearly and shares her passion for cooking, comes along with her.

 Han Yi-joon (Jo Hyun-jae) is from a wealthy family who owns a large hotel and various restaurants.
 He travels to Italy in search of his mother that abandoned his family when he was young and there he runs into Eun-jae.
 Coincidentally, Eun-jae had also been seeking the mother, who happens to be a chef in Vicenza, to learn the secrets to making great pasta.
-Both chance upon the mother just as she was about to get remarried to an Italian.
+Both chance upon the mother just as she was about to get remarried to an Italian man.
 She comforts Yi-joon, who is distraught over his mother's remarriage, and they spend the night together.
 She ends up pregnant and has to give up her dream – but does not tell Yi-joon.